Deadline (1982 video game): Gameplay

 New commands were implemented to suit the game's detective theme: the player can accuse or even arrest any of the suspects at any time.
 A well-timed accusation can cause an unnerved suspect to reveal previously concealed information.
 For an arrest to stick, however, the player must possess hard evidence of the three basics: motive, method, and opportunity.
 Without these, the game ends with a description of why the presumed culprit was released.
 The standard examine and search commands are present, but the player can also fingerprint objects or ask the invaluable Sgt.
 Duffy to analyze them.

 There are only two ways for the player to die, but Infocom gave Deadline a difficulty rating of "Expert", largely due to the abundance of evidence and false leads to be sorted out within a short timespan.

 Development

 While writing Deadline, Marc Blank was strongly inspired by the 1930s out-of-print books written by Dennis Wheatley.
-The working title of the game was "Who Killed Marshall Robner", a reference to Wheatley's Who Killed Robert Prentiss.
+The working title of the game was "Who Killed Marshall Robner", a reference to Wheatley's Who Killed Robert Prentice?.
 Blank wanted the player to feel like a detective while playing the game, and designed the game and its feelies around that.
-Because Deadline displayed a timer rather than the movecount and score that other Infocom games of its time showed, the game needed a custom interpreter, which made porting the game to different computers more difficult.
+Because Deadline displayed a timer rather than the move-count and score that other Infocom games of its time showed, the game needed a custom interpreter, which made porting the game to different computers more difficult.

 Blank couldn't include all of the game's text in the limited 80KB of disk space.
 Working with a newly hired advertising agency, Infocom created physical items to provide information not included within the digital game itself.
 These items were: